ethereum-optimism/design-docs/protocol/smart-contract-versioning.md

     - Continue to bump the beta version as you make changes.
 When the contract is ready for release, bump the version to `3.0.0-rc.1`.
 - New contracts start at `0.y.z` and only become `1.0.0` when they are ready for production.

-Below is sample workflow explaining how this works in practice once the release process begins:

-- A PR into develop which replaces the `-beta.n` suffix with the `-rc.n` suffix for all contracts in your release.
-Once this PR is merged, it becomes the last commit to develop for this release until it's governance approved.
-  - At this point, the lock on develop is released, and others may modify your `-rc.n` contracts.
-- Next, create a branch from that commit on `develop` called `proposal/op-contracts/vX.Y.Z`.
-Using the `proposal/` prefix signals that this branch is for a governance proposal, and intentionally does not convey whether or not the proposal has passed.
-- Open a PR into the `proposal/op-contracts/vX.Y.Z` branch to remove all the `-rc.n` suffixes from contracts.
-Once merged, this commit is where contracts are deployed, and this commit is tagged as `op-contracts/vX.Y.Z-rc.1` for the governance proposal.
-- Subsequent changes only bump the `rc.n` identifier at the monorepo release level.
-One exception: a contract change results in a higher version level than prior bumps, e.g. if `rc.1` only bumped the minor version, but now we must introduce a breaking change for `rc.2`, we need to bump the major version.
-Ideally once we're at an `rc.n` this should not occur.
-This also results in a new branch being created.
-- Once the governance proposal passes, create the `op-contracts/vX.Y.Z` tag and release from the latest `op-contracts/vX.Y.Z-rc.n` release, then merge the branch into develop.

 ## Monorepo Contracts Release Versioning

 Versioning for monorepo releases works as follows: